EliSchwartz/academicpages/_pages/about.md

   - /about.html
 ---

-I'm an AI Research Scientist at IBM Research AI.

-My research interests include computer vision and vision-language foundation models.
+I am an AI Research Scientist with 15 years of tech experience, holding a strong publication record in top-tier conferences such as NeurIPS, CVPR, AAAI, and ICCV.
+I am dedicated to performing research that has a significant, real-world impact and drives progress in practical applications.
+My primary research interests are in representation learning and vision and language foundation models.

 Some past work
 ======